"

 During times of abundant food supply the hedonic pathway will override the homeostatic pathway by increasing the desire to eat palatable foods.
 Today’s food environment supports this physiological overeating by providing ubiquitous and abundant amounts of very tasty food.

 Cues stimulating the hedonic pathway can be cognitive.
 Sensory cues such as seeing, smelling and tasting delicious food increases food consumption.
 Habitual eating behavior and our social environment also alter food consumption.
 Some individuals have excessively restricted eating behaviors while others eat uninhibited.
-Emotions ranging from being bored to happy to sad to stressed can also influence how much we eat.
-How much those psychological factors impact eating decisions varies widely between individuals.
+Emotions ranging from being bored to happy to sad to stressed can influence how much we eat.
+How much those psychosocial factors impact eating decisions varies widely between individuals.

-In conclusion: The hedonic regulation tend to override the homeostatic energy regulation in today’s obesogenic food environment.
+Here is a piece of sThe hedonic regulation tends to override the homeostatic energy regulation in today’s obesogenic food environment.
 As a consequence overeating is common.
 In addition, once weight is gained metabolic changes to the homeostatic pathway makes it easier to gain weight and harder to lose it.

 This said, we all react differently to the food environment.
 Eating behavior develops during childhood and early adulthood based on our food and eating experience which is determined by our social environment, cultural experience and education.